jdrichardstech/gobbler-game/README.md

 3. Refactor: so that setInterval function does not begin at the load of screen

+4. Address no sound issue in Safari

+5. Address Promise error for crash sound at end of game in Safari

-4. Create Slow, Medium, Fast buttons to control the speed of the game so that one can choose rate of play
+6. Create Slow, Medium, Fast buttons to control the speed of the game so that one can choose rate of play

-5. Add score to screen while playing
+7. Add score to screen while playing